Shadovaine/LCLibrary/README.md

 # 🐧 Linux Command Library

-Welcome to my personal Linux command library — a curated collection of commands, options, and breakdowns as I train for the CompTIA Linux+ certification and real-world sysadmin work.
+Welcome to my personal Linux command library — a collection of Linux command.
+Each entry includes command name, a general description of the command function, proper syntax, options with explanations of each one, and a collection of examples for each command.
+I designed this library to help me study for the CompTia Linux+ Certification and real-world sysadmin work.
+This is the static version for people to reference when needed.

 ## 📁 Topics Covered